Keychain-MDIP CLI User Manual

 https://github.com/KeychainMDIP/kc.git

-cd kc -
+cd kc

 -

-with unique values.
+Edit the KC_NODE_IDandKC_NODE_NAMEwith unique values.
 The remaining values will be covered in futher documentation:.env# Gatekeeper

 KC_DEBUG=false